torvalds/linux/Documentation/power/regulator/consumer.rst

 Where min_uV and max_uV are the minimum and maximum acceptable voltages in microvolts.

-NOTE: this can be called when the regulator is enabled or disabled.
+ANALTE: this can be called when the regulator is enabled or disabled.
 If called when enabled, then the voltage changes instantly, otherwise the voltage configuration changes and the voltage is physically set when the regulator is next enabled.